leitao/containers/README.md

 ## Agenda ##

  1. Intro, Setup and machine access (10 minutes)
-	o.
-Expectation: Everyone has access to the virtual machine
+	1. Expectation: Everyone has access to the virtual machine
  2. Docker principles (10 minutes)
 	1. Understand and run the container management scripts at /containers/cloud/docker/launch